- Lower School

 - School Life

-One way the School supports its mission is through the service learning program.
+One way that San Francisco Day School supports its mission is through the service learning program.
 Service learning is a teaching and learning strategy that combines the principles of experiential learning with service to the community.
-The School’s values of compassion, integrity, and responsibility are the driving force behind service learning activities.
-To this end, the director of service learning coordinates and facilitates opportunities for both SFDS students and their families.
+The school’s values of compassion, integrity, and responsibility are the driving force behind service learning activities.

 - 7th graders volunteer at local centers that fight homelessness and hunger: